chaosimple/LIGRW/README.md

 # LIGRW
-This repository contains the the code for the following paper.
+This repository contains the the source code for the following paper.
 Please cite it if you find the code helps.

 ```